CHOOSE NOTIFY ME ON OUT OF STOCK VARIETIES FOR 2026 STOCK ALERTS

 Brown's Apple (medium)

 Originated in Devon.
 It was discovered by Mr Hill, a cider maker and nurseryman of Staverton, near Totnes, Devon.
 Known to have been in existence in the early 1920s.
-Trees are very vigourous and can therefore delay cropping.
-Fruits are medium sized with...
+Trees are very vigourous, fruits are medium sized with white flesh which often carries a...

 • Bulmer's Norman Apple (medium)